rhysd/actionlint/README.md

 - All examples in ['Checks' section](#checks) are tested in [`example_test.go`](./example_test.go)
 - I cloned GitHub top 1000 repositories and extracted 1400+ workflow files.
 And I tried actionlint with the collected workflow files.
-All bugs found while tye trial were fixed and I confirmed no more false positive.
+All bugs found while the trial were fixed and I confirmed no more false positives.

 # License